-In the Electrical Engineering program, you will learn how to securely encode messages, how to transmit signals efficiently, and how to process the signals using computers.
-You’ll also learn how to design the modern radar systems that are used on many military platforms.
-Command, Control, Communications, Computers, Intelligence, Surveillance and Reconnaissance (C4ISR) are essential capabilities for the Canadian Armed Forces, and our courses in radar and telecommunication will give you the edge that you need.
+In the Electrical Engineering program, you will learn how to securely encode messages, how to transmit signals efficiently, and how to use computers to process signals.
+You will also learn how to design the modern radar systems used across platforms in the military.
+Command, Control, Communications, Computers, Intelligence, Surveillance and Reconnaissance (C4ISR) are essential capabilities in the Canadian Armed Forces, and our courses in radar and telecommunications will give you the edge you need.

-Just as we are witnessing a revolution in hybrid and all-electric vehicles, so too is the military considering them to gain efficiencies and to improve performance.
-For example, the next generation of Maritime Surface Combatant ships are expected to use electric propulsion drive systems.
-Our courses in electrical power will give you the skills that you’ll need to participate in such projects.
+Just as we are witnessing a revolution in hybrid and all-electric vehicles in civilian life, the military is also making use of them to improve efficiency and performance.
+The next generation of Maritime Surface Combatant ships are expected to use electric propulsion drive systems, and other changes are on the way.
+Our courses in electrical power will give you the skills you need to participate in these projects.